 The average time spent on page is an indicator of how long users are engaging with your content.
 This metric is a way to track your page’s content and if it’s resonating with visitors.
 If the keywords match what the visitor is looking for, if the content successfully answers a question for the reader, or if the content is engaging, then you have a pretty good chance of a high time spent on page.
 If your time spent on page is low, you might want to see if you can better match your content to your keywords or tweak the content to increase interest from your audience.

 Some marketing tools such as PathFactory now make it possible to encourage an action from readers after spending a certain time on the page.
-This means as a marketer, you’re able to set a threshold of time, let’s say 10 seconds before a form pops up to get the reader to fill it out.
-This metric has dual purposes — engaging your reader and gathering information about them at the same time.
+This means as a marketer, you’re able to set a threshold of time—let’s say 10 seconds—before a form pops up asking the reader to fill it out.
+This metric has dual purposes: engaging your reader and gathering information about them at the same time.

 Click through rate (CTR)

 If you haven’t done so already, take some time to pull some metrics on your content.
-You would be surprised at the impact content analytics has on the marketing group and the company’s stakeholders as a whole.
+You would be surprised at the impact content analytics has on your marketing team and other company stakeholders.
 And you might just learn something about how well your own content resonates, too!